 Australian Shepherd Straight Coat

 The other coat style is most similar to that of the Australian Shepherd.
 The coat is soft and gorgeous all around, but it does shed pretty heavily as well.
 People love this coat for the look and feel, but the shedding can get out of control quickly!
 If your Aussiedoodle has a shedding coat, you won’t have to give them as many haircuts.
-You can check out this article on Australian Shepherd Grooming Tools for more information.

 Conclusion Best Types of Aussiedoodle Haircuts